 - Attaining mental health parity to ensure that mental illness is treated equally to physical illness in most insurance plans.

-But, there is still more work to do.
 Policy change is one of major way we can make a difference in the lives of the people we love living with mental health conditions and their families.

 Mental Health Care Gets My Vote

 Learn how NAMI is providing a strong voice on these issues

 The start of many mental health conditions most often occurs in adolescence.
 Half of individuals living with mental illness experience onset by the age of 14.
 This number jumps to 75% by the age of 24.

 One in five youth live with a mental health condition, but less than half of these individuals receive needed services.
 Undiagnosed, untreated or inadequately treated mental health conditions can affect a student’s ability to learn, grow and develop.

 Schools provide a unique opportunity to identify and treat mental health conditions by serving students where they already are.
 School personnel play an important role in identifying the early warning signs of an emerging mental health condition and in linking students with effective services and supports.

 School personnel are in a key position to identify the early warning signs of an emerging mental health condition and to link students with effective services and supports.

 Family support and education is fundamental to the well-being of children, youth, young adults and adults who live with mental health conditions.